2.1. Tensors, Shapes, and DTypes

 -

-Tensor Float sis a runnable floating tensor (convenient for demos), -
+Tensor Float sis a runnable floating tensor (convenient for examples), -

 Tensor ℚ sis a rational tensor (useful for exact arithmetic), -